SynFutures/docs/docs/whitepaper.md

 impacting the overall financial stability.
 With the popularization of digital assets, regulations will only become stricter.

 Secondly, the smart open finance path chosen.
-It is a “choice” because open and programmable finance can also be found in traditional centralized financial institutions.
+It is a "choice” because open and programmable finance can also be found in traditional centralized financial institutions.
 Most of them set up service barriers deliberately to protect their vested interest only, and hindered by the